Ivyzie/dia-chatbot/README.md

 cd weaviate/
 docker-compose up -d
 ```
+This step might take more than 10 minutes to pull docker images.
 Ensure Docker is running and port 8080 is available.

 ### 3. Create & activate a Python virtual environment